ewcloud/ewc-ansible-role-nginx-proxy-manager/README.md

 to customize your environment in the
 [European Weather Cloud (EWC)](https://europeanweather.cloud/).
 The template is designed to:
-* Configure a pre-existing Ubuntu instance to run [Nginx Proxy Manager](https://nginxproxymanager.com), a fully-featured tool that helps to lower the entry barrier for users who are interested in learning about and working with [Nginx](https://nginx.org/en) servers.
+* Configure a pre-existing instance with Ubuntu versions 24 or 22 to run [Nginx Proxy Manager](https://nginxproxymanager.com), a fully-featured tool that helps to lower the entry barrier for users who are interested in learning about and working with [Nginx](https://nginx.org/en) servers.